 In order to determine how much land and capital add to total production, total product per worker was compared with land and capital per worker (Fig. 5).
 This comparison gives a rough idea of what one farm worker produced with various amounts of land and capital.
-Total product per worker increased from \$995 on the smallest farms (Class VI) to \$5,810 on the largest (Class I).
-At the same time, land and capital inputs per worker increased from \$674 to \$4,016.
-Notice that total product per worker increased very consistently as land and capital inputs per worker increased.
+Total product per worker increased from \$987 on the smallest farms (Class VI) to \$4,560 on the largest (Class I).
+At the same time, land and capital inputs per worker increased from \$840 to \$3,150.
+Notice that total product per worker increased throughout as land and capital inputs per worker increased.

-- Productivity of land and capital, Economic Area IV, Kentucky, 1949.
-(Source: U.S. Census and Estimates) Fig. 5.
+Fig. 5. - Productivity of land and capital, Economic Area II, Kentucky, 1949.
+(Source: U.S. Census and Estimates)

-From the figures one might surmise that any one farm operator could take \$4,016 in land and capital (annual inputs) and produce \$5,810 in product.
+From the figures one might surmise that any one farm operator could take \$3,150 in land and capital inputs (annual inputs) and produce \$4,560 in product.
 This notion may be entirely wrong.
-To illustrate, we have already seen that Class I farms had over 7 workers per farm and produced \$42,125 in product with \$29,116 in other resources (other than labor), but one farm operator with \$29,116 in other resources and employing six other men is a different situation than seven men each with about \$4,016 in other resources.
+To illustrate, we have already seen that Class I farms had nearly 10 workers per farm and produced \$45,102 in product with \$40,520 in other resources; but one farm operator with \$40,520 in other resources and employing nine other men is a different situation than ten men each with about \$3,150 in other resources.

 Net returns to labor per worker were also compared with land and capital inputs per worker (Fig. 5).
-Net returns to labor per worker increased through Class I farms with increases in land and capital per worker.
-But the rate of increase was sharperfrom Class VI through Class III farms than from Class III farms and beyond.
-A small farm realized a larger increase in returns than a bigger farm from adding a given amount of land and capital inputs.
+Net returns to labor per worker increased up through Class II farms with increases in land and capital per worker.
+Net returns per worker was slightly lower on Class I farms than on Class II farms.
+Possibly the labor-capital combination on Class I farms was not in as balanced a proportion as on Class II farms.
+Land and capital per worker increased about 14 percent from Class II to Class I farms while number of workers increased nearly three times.